-CISC-like (harder to make hardware, easier to use assembly) choose instructions with particular assembly language in mind? hardware designer provides operations compiler wants
+CISC-like (harder to make hardware, easier to use assembly) choose instructions with particular assembly language in mind? hardware designer provides operations assembly-writers wants let the hardware worry about optimizing it?

-RISC-like (easier to make hardware, harder to use assembly) choose instructions with particular HW implementation in mind? hardware designer exposes what it can do efficiently to compiler
+RISC-like (easier to make hardware, harder to use assembly) choose instructions with particular HW implementation in mind? hardware designer exposes things it can do efficiently to assembly-writers building blocks for compiler to make efficient programs?